calvinmacatantan/parallel-school-assignment-sim/README.md

 - No school exceeds its capacity after any algorithm runs.
 - DA produces **zero blocking pairs** on all tested inputs.
 - `BatchedDA(1)` is equivalent to full DA.
-- More bands produce ≥ blocking pairs than fewer bands (monotonicity).
+- All band counts produce 0 blocking pairs (lottery-sorted banding is stable).
 - Parallel-resolve DA produces the same assignment as serial-resolve DA.
 - `@threads` and `@spawn` MC runners return valid `TrialSummary` structs.
 - All four strategies work through the strategy-dispatch interface.